miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 #### Sign and send the transaction

-Once our compressed mint instruction has been created, we can add it to a transaction and send it to the Solana network:
+Once our compressed mint instruction has been created, we can add it to a transaction and send it to the Miraland network:

 ```ts
 const tx = new Transaction().add(compressedMintIx);